 With sleeping bag filling, less can sometimes mean more depending on the fill power.
-This measurement is an indication of how lofty the bag is, or how well it will insulate against the cold and trap heat.
+This measurement is an indication of how lofty the bag is, or how well it will insulate against the cold and trap heat, directly affecting the temperature ratings of a sleeping bag.
 A material with higher fill power will be able to trap more heat within the fibers, meaning you would have better insulation against the cold and a lighter sleeping bag.

-While it’s possible to just pile on the blankets to keep warm, for backpackers fill power is the key factor in finding a light-weight sleeping back that will beat the cold.
-Down feather is by far the best material for fill power, but it is also much more expensive.
+While it’s possible to just pile on the blankets to stay warm enough, for backpackers fill power is the key factor in finding a light-weight sleeping back that will beat the cold.
+Down insulation is by far the best material for fill power, but it is also much more expensive.

 For synthetic filler, look for companies that mention their specific springy material that increases heat-trapping, and then read the reviews to back up the claim.
-Our picks for heat retention should perform well in this area.
+Our picks for heat transfer resistance should perform well in this area.

 Durable Water Repellent (DWR)

 Common in umbrellas and rain gear, DWR is the waterproof finish that keeps the rain from saturating the fabric.
-This coating keeps material light, quick-drying, and non-clingy in the rain.
+This DWR finish keeps material light, quick-drying, and non-clingy in the rain.
 Many fabrics come equipped with this finish, and a simple regular washing should keep it active and useful.

-This is a new type of technology that is often used in jackets and cold weather wear.
-Natural down feather excels in compressibility and heat retention in most conditions, however, in damp climates and rain, they tend to lose their loftiness like other materials.
+Waterproof down fiber is a new type of technology that is often used in jackets and cold weather wear.
+Natural down feather excels in compressibility and warmth in most conditions, however, in damp climates and rain, they tend to lose their loftiness like other materials.